kjessec/omnimap/README.md

 console.log(result); // [5, 7, 9];
 ````

 You can do three arrays as well.
-Well, just give it any number of enumerable things, and it'll map through.
+Well, just give it any number of arrays, and it'll map through.
 ````javascript
 'use strict';
 const omnimap = require('omnimap');